chermenin/kotlin-user-agents/README.md

 ua.isBot()            // false
 ```

-And the same if to use the library in Java:
+The same if to use the library in Java:

 ```java
 // iPhone's user agent string